quicwg/multipath/draft-ietf-quic-multipath.md

 only some basic implementation guidance is discussed in {{impl-consideration}}.
-This extension can be used with different scheduling algorithms that, e.g., can range from support for failover to simulatenous use of the aggreate capacity across all active paths.
+This extension can be used with different scheduling algorithms that, e.g., can range from support for failover to simulatenous use of the aggregated capacity across all open paths.
 There are IETF specifications for path fail-over, but there are currently no IETF standards-track specifications for simultaneously (concurrently) using the aggregated capacity of a set of active paths.